Welcome

 Feel free to contact me!

 I make woodblock prints using the Japanese hanga method.
-Hanga is color woodblock printing entirely by hand, using a hand-held baren instead of a press, from multiple carved blocks.
+Hanga is color woodblock printing entirely by hand, using a hand-held baren as a press, from multiple carved blocks.

-Printing materials are water, pigments, and rice paste.
-This is the same technique used to make the ukiyo-e and shin-hanga prints of Japan.
+Printing materials are water, pigments, and rice paste, the technique used to make the ukiyo-e and shin-hanga prints of Japan.

 Highest quality artist pigments, rice paste, and acid-free cotton rag paper are my printing materials.
 Brushes and a hand-held baren are my printing tools.
 Each print is hand-rubbed, often from 10 or more separate carved blocks.
-My imagery is mostly of New England, with a focus on the lakes and mountains of Vermont and New Hampshire.
-I also explore imagery inspired by other places and by others art: the coast of Maine, New York City, the mountains of Colorado and Utah, art by Vermeer, Cezanne, Michelangelo.
+Imagery focuses on the lakes, rivers, and mountains of Vermont and New Hampshire.

 Printing